 Housing

-There are three places to stay overnight.
-A beautiful beach bungalow, two basic wooden beach huts, and one big dormitory hut for bigger groups or shared sleeping.
+There are several places to stay overnight.
+A beautiful beach bungalow, four basic wooden beach huts, and one big dormitory hut for bigger groups or shared sleeping.
 Mattresses and sheets are provided, and they all have separate bathrooms with toilet and cold water shower.
 Read more.

 Food